AMVeenstraSkirl/Project-PBfB2018/README.md

 Requirements for the script to be able to work

-..*having a *.sql file that you want to use

-  *Installed software and software packages
+  * Installed software and software packages
-    -My SQL Server package
-    -Python 2.7 or higher
+    -My SQL Server (in Linux via Synaptic package manager) -Python 2.7 or higher

+  * an SQL database-file (fakeDB.sql)

-  *preparations before using the script
+  * preparations before using the script
     -load the database into the mySQL Server